Stock events for The Cigna Group (CI)

 CI’s Geographic footprint

-The Cigna Group has a significant global presence, serving over 178 million customer relationships across more than 30 countries and jurisdictions.
-While its headquarters are in the United States, Cigna targets both the U.S. and international markets.
-The company has operations in locations such as Visalia, California; Greenock, Scotland; Shanghai, China; and Antwerp, Belgium, with sales offices strategically located across North America, Europe, Asia, and the Middle East.
+The Cigna Group has a significant global presence, serving over 178 million customer relationships in more than 30 countries and jurisdictions.
+Its headquarters are in Bloomfield, Connecticut, with global operations and sales offices across North America, Europe, Asia, and the Middle East.

 CI Corporate Image Assessment